GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 • Creative Writing/Storytelling

 One of the best ways to learn new content is to explain it in your own words.
-Therefore, students will use a list to create a short story using a certain amount of them.
+Therefore, students will use a list to create a short story, selecting a certain number of items from it.
 This is also an easy activity to differentiate!
-For example, some students may need to include 4 adages while others need to include 2 adages.
-Be sure to remind students that readers should know the real meaning of the adage based upon the context of the story.
+For example, some students may need to include 4 adages, while others may need to include 2.
+Be sure to remind students that readers should understand the adage’s real meaning in the context of the story.
 Students will be so excited to share their stories with the class.
-Additionally, the class can also pick out the adages and then explain the meaning based upon the story!
+Additionally, the class can pick out the adages and explain their meanings based on the story!

 Additional Activities

 While some students will pick up on this content with no problem, other students may struggle.
-This is due to the fact that some students struggle learning figurative language due to interpreting the meaning.
+This is because some students struggle to learn figurative language due to difficulty interpreting its meaning.
 If this is the case, additional practice is a great way to help students!
 It can allow them more time to read examples and then discuss the meaning behind it.
 Thankfully, Proverbs and Adages Activities and Task Cards are a great tool to use!
 Here, there are 24 task cards and 7 pages of common proverbs and adages.
 There are even 3 additional activity sheets for even more practice!

 what-are-adages

 While proverbs and adages are tough terms, they can create some of the most enjoyable lessons!
-The content truly provides many ways for students to work with classmates while giggling and sharing different thoughts.
-Truly, students will be going home and telling their parents about adages after these amazing lessons!
+The content offers many ways for students to work with classmates while giggling and sharing different ideas.
+Truly, students will go home and tell their parents about adages after these amazing lessons!

 I am Kirsten Tulsian, an elementary educator with 18 years of experience as a teacher and counselor.
 My passion lies in empowering students to discover their inherent brilliance through the use of engaging, rigorous, and meaningful activities.
 I look forward to connecting with you!